oracle/terraform-provider-oci/website/docs/r/file_storage_snapshot.html.markdown

 ---
 layout: "oci"
-page_title: "OCI: oci_file_storage_snapshot"
+page_title: "Oracle Cloud Infrastructure: oci_file_storage_snapshot"
 sidebar_current: "docs-oci-resource-file_storage-snapshot"
 description: |-
-  Creates and manages an OCI Snapshot
+  Provides the Snapshot resource in Oracle Cloud Infrastructure File Storage service
 ---

 # oci_file_storage_snapshot
-The `oci_file_storage_snapshot` resource creates and manages an OCI Snapshot
+This resource provides the Snapshot resource in Oracle Cloud Infrastructure File Storage service.

 Creates a new snapshot of the specified file system.
 You can access the snapshot at `.snapshot/<name>`.